GraphQL API

 Reading time: 10 min

-This guide explains the GraphQL Query API that is used for The Graph Protocol.
+Learn about the GraphQL Query API used in The Graph.

 In your subgraph schema you define types called Entities